 Don't worry.
 This article will guide you to find the location of your Android SMS/MMS.
-And you can also learn how to back up messages on Android to the computer and retrieve the deleted texts.
+You can also learn how to back up messages on Android to the computer and retrieve deleted text messages.

 Before you try recovering or saving your Android text messages, the first thing you should know is where text messages are stored on your phone.
 In general, Android SMS are stored in a database in the data folder located in the internal memory of the Android phone.
 However, the location of the database might vary from phone to phone.
 You can find the texts in the following locations according to your Android version.